khutchuasopi-ops/Qa-Manual-Testing-Portfolio/README.md

 I create positive and negative test cases covering expected and invalid user behavior.

+### 3. Smoke Testing

+I perform basic checks of important application functionality to verify that the main user flows are working sufficiently for further testing.

+### 4. Exploratory Testing

+I explore the application beyond predefined test cases to identify unexpected behavior, usability issues, and additional defects.

-### 3. Manual Test Execution
+### 5. Manual Test Execution

-I execute selected test cases and record the observed results.
+I execute test cases and record the observed results.

+### 6. Regression Testing

+I re-check relevant functionality after changes or fixes to help verify that existing functionality continues to work as expected.

-### 4. Defect Reporting
+### 7. Defect Reporting

 When unexpected behavior is identified, I document it using structured bug reports.

-### 5. Test Reporting
+### 8. Test Reporting

-I summarize the testing results, identified defects, limitations, and recommendations.
+I summarize testing results, identified defects, limitations, and recommendations.

 ---